 In addition to being less experienced, beginning teachers also have higher rates of attrition than more experienced teachers, which creates a perennial staffing challenges for some schools and districts.
 The map below shows how the percentage of beginning teachers varies widely from district to district.
-On average, 13% of teachers are beginning teachers, but 15 of 115 districts have 20% or more beginning teachers.
-The five districts with the highest percentage of beginning teachers are Weldon City (38%), Northampton County (35%), Washington County (30%), Hoke County (29%), and Thomasville City (26%).
+On average, 15% of teachers are beginning teachers, but 16 of 115 districts have 20% or more beginning teachers.
+In 2022-23, the five districts with the highest percentage of beginning teachers were Harnett County Schools (27%), Northampton County Schools (25%), Warren County Schools (25%), Edgecombe County Public Schools (24%), and Thomasville City Schools (23%).

-EX III.6 - Percent Beginning Teachers\, by School District (2020-21)
+EX III.6 - Percent Beginning Teachers in North Carolina Traditional Public Schools, by District (2022-23)